Maradox/osmdroid-wiki/osmdroid-thirdparty.md

 * Show OSM tiles on Google Maps
 * Wrappers for using osmdroid API's with the Google Maps engine
-* Tile source for using Bing Maps with osmdroid
+* Tile source for using Bing Maps with osmdroid (since v5.6.3, it is now in osmdroid-android)

 ## Google Wrapper